amoe/allen-moronuki/allen_moronuki_notes.md

 3. Just handle the case where Ordering is `EQ` and return some value.
 Note that we need both Num and Ord for this case.
 All Num are not Ord.

+## Higher order functions

+Flip is going to apply its function with its two arguments flipped.
+It must have two arguments.
+But note that flip applies the function all the way.

+It's pretty easy to implement, the type signature is the hardest part.

+A&M go on to say that type signatures can denote HOFs and that the explicit associativity is right.
+Hence currying is 'implicit'.

 2019-06-19